 Effectiveness.
 The benefits of plyometrics for “kendo athletes” were investigated in a 2016 study across twelve male and seven female members of the Ibaraki University Kendo Club [Ibaraki].
 The study, in Japanese, reported improvements after four weeks of plyometrics training in all of the eight areas measured.
 For example, the average datotsu execution time for a shoumen-uchi strike, measured by a high-speed camera, improved from 291 msec to 277 msec and the average from-standing jump distance, from 208.5 to 218.6 cm (a 4″ improvement) [Ibaraki, Table 3 on PDF p.
 5].
 Personally, I have tried several of the exercises and found them quite helpful during a period of more intensive training for shinsa.
 I noticed that my abs and legs became stronger and my movements, easier and quicker.
 Since then, I include them periodically when I jog.

 Safety Tips.
 These apply primarily to the land-based exercises and less so to the water-based ones.
 Because of the power generated, there are a number of safety tips to keep in mind.
 As described in [Gymnastics] and more fully in [Quinn]: warm-up beforehand, start slowly with smaller jumps (movements or heights) before working gradually towards larger ones, take rests between sets, avoid over-doing them, stop immediately if there is any pain and, most importantly, to land softly.
 One fun way of doing this is aiming to land as quietly as possible like a ninja turtle.
-The cited references recommend performing these exercises once every week to once every other day – depending on a person’s skill level and time needed for muscle recovery.
+The cited references recommend performing these exercises once every week to once every other day – depending on a person’s skill level and the amount of time needed for muscle recovery.

 Closing Notes.
 Stretching afterwards is often recommended by trainers.
 It apparently “is the best time to make improvements in tissue extensibility” according to a comment by Dr. John Glover [Kendo-Guide_Muscles].
 Exercises for the upper body exist also.
 However, I have not attempted nor felt the need for such exercises thus far as also noted in a comment by Markus “Forget your arms!” in [Kendo-Guide_Muscles].
 Finally, the theory behind plyometrics is explained in “The 3 Phases” section of [Gymnastics] and the Methods section of [Wiki_Plyometrics].